cover photo

 This Report is yet to be approved by a Coordinator.

 As more devices connect and send data, the system becomes faster and even more secure, with every device helping confirm others’ information.
 This architecture is highly scalable (it can handle millions of messages per second), energy efficient, and protects the integrity of the IoT data by making all records tamper-proof and public for verification.
 Automation can be added on top, letting the network not only store sensor data but also make decisions or trigger devices automatically.
-All of this makes IOTA-based blockchain servers an excellent fit for future smart homes, cities, and industrial IoT where trust, speed, and transparency are critical.
+All of this makes IOTA-based decentralized servers an excellent fit for future smart homes, cities, and industrial IoT where trust, speed, and transparency are critical.

 System Architecture